susannalles/DHPracticum_Spring23/schedule.md

 title: Program
 ---

-* *The Syllabus will be updated with more details on the exercices each week*
+*Each week, this schedule will be updated with more details on the exercices and the sites to explore.
+This syllabus is subject to change based on time and the interests of the class.*

 ## (1) January 19, 2023: Presentation